karttur/setup-github/index.md

 In the top menu, you now have to click <span class='tab'>Publish repository</span>.
 In the window that opens, un-check <span class='textbox'>Keep this code private</span>, and click <span class='button'>Publish Repository</span>.
 By default the <span class='tab'>Branch</span> tab in the top menu will say 'master'.

 If you check your online GitHub.com account, your new repository should appear after a few minutes.
-You might need to refresh your web pages to see it
+You need to refresh your web pages to see it

 ### Create a branch